-When William Nicholson wanted to paint a portrait of the famous gardener Gertrude Jekyll, she was far too busy in her garden to pose for him during the day.
+When William Nicholson wanted to paint a portrait of the famous gardener and plantswoman Gertrude Jekyll, she was far too busy in her garden to pose for him during the day.
 To keep himself occupied while waiting for her, he decided to paint her gardening boots.
 Fortunately, other famous gardeners have not been so busy.
 Come and meet seven gardeners whose careers cover the last 250 years of gardening in England while they sit for their portrait.

 Food of the Gods – the Utterly Divine History of Chocolate

 Greetings to you, lucky finder of this Golden Ticket, which entitles you to a guided tour of Wonka’s famous chocolate factory, conducted by Mr. Willy Wonka himself.
 You will learn all about the history of chocolate from its discovery in the forests of central Mexico to the birth of the modern chocolate bar.
 Your tour will include tickets to a rehearsal of Mozart’s Cosi Fan Tutti, a ride in the Great Glass Elevator to a chocolate processing plant, breakfast with a Spanish Marquesa and possibly – if you have been very good indeed – some free samples to take home with you.

 Portrait of a Victorian Garden – James Bateman and the story of Biddulph Grange

 Created at a time when new horticultural treasures were pouring into England from newly explored countries and when technology was making its presence increasingly felt in the garden, Biddulph Grange is a unique – and some would say completely bizarre – creation.
 A walk around Biddulph takes you on a tour of the Victorian world as seen through the eyes of its enigmatic creator James Bateman and reflects not only the period but Bateman’s ideas, beliefs and outlook on life.
 Prepare to be surprised….

 Tools of the Trade